nigelredding/act65.github.io/_drafts/2016-4-10-Machine learning from first principles.md

 ---
 layout: post
-title: Machine learning from first principles
+title: Machine intelligence from first principles
 ---

 What is;

-* intelligence,
 * learning,
 * creativity,
+* problem solving,
 ???

 So what do I think is necessary and sufficient for artificial intelligence?